CasDragon/ModMenu/README.md

 ## Acknowledgements

+* Kuru, for his hard work on the new fork
 * A shout out to Bubbles (factsubio) who essentially wrote the new image and button settings types when I was about to give up.
 * The modding community on [Discord](https://discord.com/invite/wotr), an invaluable and supportive resource for help modding.
 * All the Owlcat modders who came before me, wrote documents, and open sourced their code.